 Some say Australia needs a new flag because the current one does not wholly represent the values and progressive identities of our country in recent times.
 Australia has evolved as a nation since the end of British colonial era, and those who defended Australia during times of conflict did so not for a flag, but for a country.
 Today, we are an independent country governed by a democratically elected government and migrants are a significant makeup of the population – so the relevance of the Union Jack today is questionable.

-This is exactly the sentiments of my blonde haired Australian colleague, Simone.
-The other day at work, someone propped a mini Australian flag in my stuffed monkey Mr Wobbles’ hands.
+This is exactly the sentiments of my blonde haired Australian colleague, Simone, many years ago.
+One day, someone propped a mini Australian flag in my stuffed monkey Mr Wobbles’ hands.
 Simone saw this scene and exclaimed, “I don’t understand why he has to be so patriotic!
 I hate it!”
 According to her, not all cultures of which want to be paraded under the Union Jack.

 The symbolism of the Australian flag is arguably lost on us today.
 A flag is a marker of who we are, who and what we stand for.
 Consequently, Australia needs a flag with distinctive symbols that we identify with as a nation.
 The kangaroo, boomerang, koala, golden wattle, emu and opal are just a few proudly recognised icons by many as uniquely Aussie and featured during numerous national and international political, entertainment and sporting events.
 In addition, Canada did away with the Union Jack on their flag in 1965 and New Zealand are in the process of holding referendums to decide if it will replace their flag.